Big Feelings, Little People: Helping Toddlers Navigate Emotions

 The part of the brain responsible for emotional regulation—the prefrontal cortex—is one of the last regions to fully mature, continuing to develop well into a person's twenties.
 In toddlers, this area is barely under construction.
 Meanwhile, the limbic system, which generates emotional responses, is fully operational from birth.

 This means toddlers have an adult-sized accelerator pedal with a barely functioning brake.
 When they feel frustrated, scared, or overwhelmed, they literally lack the neural hardware to calm themselves down.
 Understanding this isn't about excusing behavior—it's about responding to it with the right expectations.
+And as you'll read in our piece on the science of sleep and growing minds, a well-rested brain handles emotional challenges far more effectively.

 What Is Co-Regulation?